MolSSI-Education/python-package-best-practices/_episodes/05-testing.md

 ### Testing Documentation Examples
 As our package changes over time, we want to make sure that the examples in our docstrings still behave as originally written, but checking these by hand can be a real pain.
-Luckily, `pytest` has a feature that will look for examples in docstrings and make sure their outputs still match what is shown in the docstring.
+Luckily, `pytest` has a feature that will look for examples in docstrings and run them as tests.
+It will compare their output to the output in the docstring and check that they match.

-From the main `molssi_devops` directory:
+From the main `molssi_devops` directory, we can test the examples in the docstrings of `molssi_math.py`:

 ~~~
 $ pytest -v --doctest-modules molssi_devops/molssi_math.py